Service Dogs For Veterans with Military Sexual Trauma (MST)

 About Service Dogs for Veterans

-Yes, PAVE has been accredited as a member of Assistance Dogs International.
-This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
-Only three Oregon organizations are currently accredited members.
+Yes, PAVE is an accredited member of Assistance Dogs International.
+This premier international organization establishes and promotes standards of excellence in all areas of assistance dog acquisition, training, and partnership.
+Only three organizations in Oregon are currently accredited members.

 It takes approximately 1.5 – 2 years to train a service dog.